-As cited in Pacific Northwest National Laboratory (PNNL)Cost-Effectiveness Analysis of the ASHRAE standard 90.1-2019 for the State of Michigan, it is expected with the adoption of the standard annual energy cost savings of \$0.063 per square foot on average across the state and reduce statewide CO2 emissions by 10.0 MMT (30 years cumulative).
+As cited in Pacific Northwest National Laboratory (PNNL) Cost-Effectiveness Analysis of the ASHRAE standard 90.1-2019 for the State of Michigan, it is expected with the adoption of the 2021 IEBC standard that there will be annual energy cost savings of \$0.063 per square foot on average across the state and statewide CO2 emissions will be reduced by 10.0 MMT (30 years cumulative)

-The adoption of the 2021 IBC includes expanded allowances for the use of mass timber construction.
-Wood is a natural, renewable, and sustainable material for building.
+The adoption of the 2021 IEBC includes expanded allowances for the use of mass timber construction.
+Wood is a natural, renewable, and sustainable material for existing structures.
 According to the Wood Products Council and American Wood Council, maximizing wood use in both residential and commercial construction across the United States could remove an estimated 21 million tons of C02 from the atmosphere annually-equal to taking 4.4 million cars off the road.
 Additionally, the use of wood products helps ensure healthy, resilient forests.
 According to an analysis by Dovetail Partners mass timber and other building innovations can reduce emissions by 68% based on a whole life analysis of a mass timber building over a 60-year life span.